Research and Scholars Center

 The museum offers residential fellowships for artists and scholars at the graduate level and above and internships for college seniors and graduate students.
 SAAM also produces American Art, a peer-reviewed periodical on the arts in America, organizes scholarly symposia, and sponsors several publication prizes.
 The museum’s specialized art research databases of a half million records and its extensive archival collections further research efforts in the field.

 Research Databases and Collections

 The Smithsonian American Art Museum’s specialized art research databases—the Inventories of American Painting and Sculpture and the Pre-1877 Art Exhibition Catalogue Index—describe more than a half million artworks in public and private collections worldwide.

 SAAM’s Photograph Archives contain more than a half million negatives and photographs documenting American art by leading fine arts photography firms.
 The Nam June Paik Archive and Joseph Cornell Study Center offer an in-depth view of two of America’s most influential artists.

 Fellowships and Internships

-SAAM’s fellowship program has advanced scholarship on American art and visual culture for nearly fifty years.
+SAAM’s fellowship program has advanced scholarship on American art, craft, and visual culture for more than fifty years.
 Fellowships are residential and support full-time independent and dissertation research.

 Since 1968, SAAM’s internship programs have provided instruction and inspiration to hundreds of graduate and undergraduate students, as well as others seeking self-enrichment.